meng3540/jetsonNano-Kevin_Jacob_Teddy/README.md

 There are two ways to interact with the developer kit:

-1. With display, keyboard and mouse attached, We will be using this method.
+1. With display, keyboard, and mouse attached, We will be using this method.
 2. In “headless mode” via a connection from another computer.

 ## 4. Setup Steps